Stock events for Black Hills Corp. (BKH)

 Ownership

-Black Hills Corp.'s ownership is predominantly held by institutional investors, who collectively owned approximately 86% of outstanding shares as of mid-2025, with major institutional shareholders including BlackRock, Inc., Vanguard Group Inc., and State Street Corp.
-Individual investors make up a smaller segment of ownership, around 14% as of May 2025, with insider ownership standing at roughly 1.79% in August 2025.
+Black Hills Corporation's ownership is predominantly held by institutional investors, who collectively owned approximately 86% of outstanding shares as of mid-2025.
+The largest institutional shareholders include BlackRock, Inc., The Vanguard Group, Inc., and State Street Global Advisors, Inc. Insider ownership stood at roughly 1.79% in August 2025.
+The general public, primarily individual investors, owns around 14% of the company.

 Ask Our Expert AI Analyst